 CoinLoan was founded in 2017 by Alex Faliushin and Max Sapelov to tackle one specific problem.
 Many investors in crypto assets believe in HODLing long term.
 What they don’t want to do is sell their cryptocurrency just to get some cash.
 Thus, CoinLoan was born as a platform for loans secured by digital assets as it went live in July 2018.
 In March 2020, CoinLoan started offering fiat-to-crypto loans with the possibility of using both fiat and stablecoins as collateral.

 CoinLoan’s investment product is the CoinLoan Interest Account and promises an interest income of up to 12.3% APY.
 Interest accrues daily in the currency of your deposit starting from the moment you deposit funds and you can withdraw anytime you like.
 You pay no fees for either deposits or withdrawals in Euro and stablecoins.

 The lending process and the role of CoinLoan can be illustrated this way:

-As can be seen from the illustration above, the lending operation on CoinLoan works similarly to a bank with a part of your deposit being used to create loan offers, here just in the form of crypto-backed lending.
-Also, the entry barrier is relatively low on CoinLoan with a minimum deposit of approximately $100 (varies depending on the asset).
+As we see from the illustration above, the lending operation on CoinLoan works similarly to a bank.
+They use part of your deposit to create loan offers, here just in the form of crypto-backed lending.
+The entry barrier is also relatively low on CoinLoan, with a minimum deposit of approximately $100 (varies depending on the asset).